yirene/pipe2d_tutorial/pipe2d_tutorial.md

 Then, you need to set the defects.
 ```
 $ makePfsDefects --mko
-$ ingestCuratedCalibs.py /PATH/TO/pfs/drp --calib /PATH/To/pfs/drp/CALIB /PATH/TO/pfs/stack/stack/miniconda3-py38_4.9.2-3.0.0/Linux64/drp_pfs_data/w.2023.42/curated/pfs/defects
+$ ingestCuratedCalibs.py /PATH/TO/pfs/drp --calib /PATH/TO/pfs/drp/CALIB /PATH/TO/pfs/stack/stack/miniconda3-py38_4.9.2-3.0.0/Linux64/drp_pfs_data/w.2023.42/curated/pfs/defects 2>&1 | tee -a test_processing.log
 ```
-Here, `--mko` is for observation data taken in Mauna Kea, and the option is `--lam` for integration test.
+Here, `--mko` is for observation data taken in Mauna Kea, and the option is `--lam` for the integration test.

-If you were running pipe2d on the Hilo server for the first time, you need to set the permission before data processing.
+If you were running pipe2d on the Hilo server for the first time, you need to set access to the postgreSQL repository before data processing.
 ```
 $ echo *:*:registry_gen2:pfs:pfs_hilo_opdb > .pgpass
 $ chmod 0600 ~/.pgpass